evillan0315/project-board-server/README.md

-# NestJS Full-Stack Developer Toolkit & Utilities Server
+# Full-Stack Developer Toolkit & Utilities Server

 A comprehensive backend application built with **NestJS**, providing robust authentication, extensive file and folder management (local and remote), powerful AI-powered code and content generation (Google Gemini), a suite of developer utilities, and screen recording capabilities.
 Designed for rapid development and enhanced productivity.